 NPV personnel have received formal IMPLAN training through IMPLAN and possess the qualifications to project economic impacts for a multitude of project types using this software.
 For the purpose of this analysis, multipliers specific to socio-economic data in Suffolk County's "Construction of new commercial structures" industry, which includes warehouses according to IMPLAN descriptions, were analyzed to determine the direct, indirect, and induced economic impacts during the proposed project's construction period.
-Moreover, multipliers specific to socio-economic data in Suffolk County's "General warehousing and storage" industry were analyzed to determine the direct, and induced economic socio-economic data in Suffolk County's "General warehousing and storage" industry were analyzed to determine the direct, and induced economic impacts during the annual operations of the proposed project.
+Moreover, multipliers specific to socio-economic data in Suffolk County's "General warehousing and storage" industry were analyzed to determine the direct, indirect, and induced economic impacts during the annual operations of the proposed project.
 A summary of these impacts can be found in Section 3.2.1 and Section 3.2.2 of this analysis.